An0n0nline/netcatchatgui/README.md

 # Chat.py
-A simple Python-based chatbot that allows for interactive conversations with predefined responses.
+A simple Python-based chat interface that allows for interactive conversations with predefined responses.
 Built to demonstrate basic chat functionality and conversational flow using Python.

 ## Features
 - Interactive chat with predefined responses.